 When he throws a tantrum, I have to leave the room to laugh.
 It’s too much and I cannot keep a straight face.
 There are tears and melodramatic exclamations and something that sounds like growling — it’s impressive, but also so over-the-top it would make even the hammiest of actors blush.
 But it’s also endearing and just another reason why I love him so much.
 I suspect he knows it’s too much and he’s aware of just how ridiculous he’s being, but he knows that I appreciate a good show so he goes all in for me which I think is rather sweet.

 Elijah tells me that he’s going to buy the neighbor’s house so that he can live next door to us and take care of us when we’re old and we need someone to change our diapers.
 I believe that he’ll buy the neighbor’s house, but I don’t for one second think that he’s ever going to change our diapers…he’ll be too busy stealing large sums of money from the Chinese government and mastering season 437 of Fortnite and besides that’s what Chris and A’Sean are for.

-Sean Michael O’Donnell is 41 year old married gay man.
-He lives in Pittsburgh with his husband and two sons.
+Sean Michael O’Donnell is 43 year old married gay man.
+He lives in Pittsburgh with his husband, three sons, and daughter.
 Sean enjoys Law & Order reruns, Christmas movies in October, and Facebook stalking.
 He likes donuts and beer.
 Sometimes he goes to the gym.
-He is the author of the blog seansbiggayblog where he attempt to chronicle his experiences as a parent.
-The contents of his blog (and life) are 75% truth, 18% satire, 6% hyperbole and 1% drama.
-He is also the author of Which One of You is the Mother?
+He is the author of the best-selling book Which One of You is the Mother?